Balance configuration use cases

 - Condition 1: For authorizations with more than 12 installments and if there is sufficient installment credit, the platform directly impacts the

-To perform these configurations, create two distinct scenarios
+To perform these configurations, create two distinct scenarios, each containing two specific conditions, as follows.

 {